Attractor properties of non-reversible dynamics w.r.t invariant Gibbs measures on the lattice: Entropy decay under time-discrete and time-continuous interacting systems

 \subsection{Attractor properties along Gibbsian trajectories}

 The next result makes the assumption that all but finitely many elements of the converging subsequence are translation-invariant Gibbs measures for a uniformly bounded sequence of translation-invariant potentials.
 Here we define the norm $\Vert\Phi\Vert:=\sum_{A\ni 0}\Vert\Phi_A\Vert_\infty$.
 As we will see, the benefit from this is the fact, that the change of entropy as a function of the first entry $\nu\mapsto g_P(\nu|\mu)$ and $\nu\mapsto g_L(\nu|\mu)$ is continuous along such a sequence of measures.
-Let us note, that for the attractor property of the set of Gibbs measures upper semicontinuity of the change of the relative entropy density would be sufficient, see also \eqref{UpperSemi}.
-This is what is in fact proved in \cite{Ho71,HiSh75} for the entropy loss under trajectories.
+Let us note that for the attractor property of the set of Gibbs measures, checking upper semicontinuity of the change of the relative entropy density would be sufficient, see also \eqref{UpperSemi}.
+This is what is in fact done in \cite{Ho71,HiSh75}.

 \begin{thm} Assume Condition \ref{zero entropy loss condition} holds with Gibbs measure $\mu$ for $\g^\Phi$.
 Let $\nu_0$ denote an arbitrary translation-invariant starting measure.
 Further let $(\nu_{n_k})_{k\in\N}$ (resp. $(\nu_{t_k})_{k\in\N}$) be any weakly convergent subsequence of the sequence of time-evolved measures $\nu_n:=P^n\nu_0$ (resp. $\nu_t:=P_t\nu_0$ with $t_k\uparrow\infty$) and let $\nu_*$ denote its weak limit.
 Suppose that \begin{enumerate} \item for all $n_k$ (resp. $t_k$), the measures $\nu_{n_k}$ and $\nu_{n_k+1}$ (resp. $\nu_{t_k}$) are Gibbs measures for some translation-invariant potentials $\Phi_{n_k}$ and $\Phi_{n_k+1}$ (resp. $\Phi_{t_k}$), \item the sequences of potentials $(\Phi_{n_k})_{k\in\N}$ and $(\Phi_{n_k+1})_{k\in\N}$ (resp. $\Phi_{t_k}$) are uniformly bounded, i.e. $S:=\sup_{k}\max\{\Vert\Phi_{n_k}\Vert,\Vert\Phi_{n_k+1}\Vert\}<\infty$ (resp. $S:=\sup_{k}\Vert\Phi_{t_k}\Vert<\infty$). \end{enumerate} Then, necessarily $\nu_*$ also is a Gibbs measure for $\g^\Phi$. \end{thm}